MarcGrol/go-training/README.md

 # goopenkitchen

-Training on the go language
+This training on the go language describes the language fron ground up using examples.
+Most examples can be run and edited from the presentation.

 The interactive presentation is available via the following link: